ruby-amqp/rubymarchhare.info/articles/getting_started.md

 ## Wrapping up

 This is the end of the tutorial.
 Congratulations!
-You have learned quite a bit about both AMQP 0.9.1 and Bunny.
+You have learned quite a bit about both AMQP 0.9.1 and Hot Bunnies.
 This is only the tip of the iceberg.
 RabbitMQ has many more features to offer:

  * Reliable delivery of messages